FreeCAD/FreeCAD-documentation/wiki/Drawing_API_example.md

 ## Simple example

-First of all you need the Part and the Drawing module:
+First of all you need the Part and the Drawing module   *
 ```python
 import FreeCAD, Part, Drawing
 ```